yardenavraham/Usere-task-management/README.md

 ## About The Project

 This app is designed to manage users and their tasks.
 You can add a user, task or post.
 When all the tasks of a particular user have been successfully completed, the border of that user will be painted green.
 As long as not all tasks have been completed, the border will be red. </br>You can also delete users, update users, delete tasks and posts.</br>
-This application was developed with the help of React and Material UI.
+The data is taken from a REST API of users, tasks and posts.

 ## Screen shots